prebid/prebid.github.io/prebid-mobile/legacy/ios/logging-troubleshooting-ios.md

 sidebarType: 2
 ---

+{% capture warningNote %}
-{% include /alerts/warning.html content= "This document describes a pre-release version of the Prebid Mobile API that has been deprecated." %}
+This document describes a pre-release version of the Prebid Mobile API that has been deprecated.
+{% endcapture %}

 # iOS Logging & Troubleshooting
 {:.no_toc}